 For a country that is often called lucky, a surprising proportion of the population is living below the poverty line.
-The 2022 Poverty in Australia snapshot revealed 3.3 million Aussies were living in poverty.
+A new report has found that one million people – including one in seven children – are now living below the poverty line in NSW.
 In the 12 months prior to October 2022, two million Australian households also experienced severe food insecurity – where family members went hungry, skipped meals or lost weight because they couldn’t afford food.

 The impacts on families going through financial hardship are wide-reaching and varied, from insufficient nutrition to insecure housing.
 Unfortunately, with all the stress which accompanies financial hardships, family relationships are not immune.

 Finances are often a big point of contention in relationships, with research from Relationships Australia finding that money problems have recently put pressure on 20% of couples.

 Dealing with serious financial stress and the uncertainty of not knowing what the future holds, while worrying about paying the bills, can lead to close relationships being put under even more strain than usual.
 If one or both people in the relationship lose their jobs or struggles to find enough work, feelings of grief, loss, sadness, anger, anxiety, helplessness and guilt can all spill over into the relationship.

 Finacial stress can be felt by every member of a family, not just parents.
 Stress related to finding work, working long hours, putting food on the table or paying bills are grownup problems, but children can also carry the weight of this burden.

 Material deprivation, or a lack of access to items which are deemed essential to fully participate in society – like warm clothing, internet, dental care, medicine and hobbies – is one aspect of financial hardship that greatly effects children.
 In addition to the shame that comes with material deprivation, children without access to three or more essential items had lower levels of overall well-being.
 Children’s social inclusion was particularly impacted by material deprivation, as they felt they couldn’t participate fully in their social circle.